Oatmeal, Spelt + Honey Scones

 Notes and Inspiration

-You can also use oils such as macadamia nut, cold pressed coconut oil, a light flavoured olive oil or avocado oil to replace the butter in this recipe.
-You will need 80 ml.
+You can also use oils such as macadamia nut, cold pressed coconut oil, a light flavoured olive oil or avocado oil to replace the butter in this recipe and to make it dairy free and vegan. h

 For gluten free scones see my almond + vanilla scones.